operatingops/simple_style/SIMPLE_STYLE.md

 ## Language-Specific Styles

 Languages and the communities around them sometimes have established styles.
 Python has the [PEP8][pep8], Ruby has a [community guide][ruby_style].
 The patterns they define can make consistency easy.
-If their styles work for you, use them! **Except** the following:
+If their styles work for you, use them!

-* PEP8's [English style requirements][pep8_english].
-Understandable English is all that's needed to write comments that explain what the code can't (see above) and that's all Simple Style requires.

 [pep8]: https://www.python.org/dev/peps/pep-0008/